 A meat slicer is a handy kitchen tool that you can use to slice, dice, chop, and julienne a wide range of foods.
 You can use many foods with a meat slicer, and you can make many different dishes using them.

 - Vegetables: The most common food you can use with the slicer is vegetables.
-You can use it to slice tomatoes, cucumbers, peppers, onions, and mushrooms and make a salad.
+You can use it to slice mushrooms, tomatoes, cucumbers, peppers, onions, and make a salad.

 - Bread: You can use the meat slicer to slice bread such as bagels, buns, rolls, etc. You can also use it to cut bread such as croissants, baguettes, etc.